userfront/guide/guide/examples/create-react-app.md

 # Create React App

+The repo for this example is at https://github.com/userfront/create-react-app

 ## 1. Initial setup

 Follow the [setup instructions](https://create-react-app.dev/docs/getting-started/) for Create React App.
 In your terminal, enter: